alisnic/alisnic.github.com/_posts/2012-12-24-rails-logic.markdown

 layout: post
 title: On logic in a Rails app
 category: posts
+description: I worked on a Rails app with 800-line controllers.
+I was struggling.
 ---

 Recently, Grant Ammons wrote [a nice article](http://gammons.github.com/architecture/2012/12/22/where-the-logic-hides/) about where logic should lie in a Rails app.
 I would like to complement his opinion, and probably add some real life arguments to it.

 Grant extracted logic from the controller, and put it in a separate object, which I also do most of the time.
 However, a user named DHH (which probably is DHH) said:

 > So all you've done here is extract the work of the controller action into a separate object.
 This adds needless indirection, makes the code base harder to follow, and is completely unnecessary.

 I strongly disagree, and I have good reasons for it.